axoflow/axosyslog-core-docs/content/docs/chapter-parsers/apache-access-log-parser/_index.md

 ```

-The {{% productparam "abbrev" %}} application extracts every field into name-value pairs, and adds the `.apache.` prefix to the name of the field.
+The {{% param "product.abbrev" %}} application extracts every field into name-value pairs, and adds the `.apache.` prefix to the name of the field.

 ## Declaration: